minkione/tjtag-pi/README.md

 =====

  1. Hook up the two boards as per the diagram in `wiring.jpg`
+ 2. Optionally, bridge the GPIO8 pin on the RPI to the nTRST pin on your device.
- 2. Power up your WRT
+ 3. Power up your WRT
- 3. Checkout the code, compile and run it
+ 4. Checkout the code, compile and run it

         $ cd ~
         $ git clone git@github.com:oxplot/tjtag-pi.git